 Zurmehly did not find any HOA's who paid for the meal fixings.

-Some neighborhoods have a Pizza Party which could be less expensive than burgers/rats/hotdogs.
+Some neighborhoods have a Pizza Party which could be less expensive than burgers/brats/hotdogs.
 Pizza Party could be possibility for end of pool season party.

 Other neighborhoods had a watermelon feed with watermelon eating contest and age category watermelon spitting contest.